Chapter 13: Applications under the PCT

 b) with the Designated Office (DO) within 1 month of entering the national phase r.66(3).
 This time period cannot be extended.
 In either case the international application must have been filed within 2 months of the end of the priority year see 6.22 - 23.
 The request should be made on a Form 3 with fee and actioned as in 6.21 – 35.

-The ‘unintentional’ criterion is applied by the UK IPO acting as both RO and DO and therefore any late declaration allowed as RO should be maintained when an application enters the GB national phase.
+The ‘unintentional’ criterion is applied by the UK IPO acting as both RO and DO and therefore any restoration of priority is allowed as RO should be maintained when an application enters the GB national phase.
 However, an applicant may make a request to the UK IPO as DO where a request has been refused by the RO.

 Where it is found that the priority document was filed with the IB outside the prescribed period of 16 months from the earliest declared priority date under PCT r.17(1)(a) or (b) no immediate action should be taken to cancel the declaration of priority.
 The Formalities Examiner must allow the applicant reasonable time under PCT r.17(1)(c) to file the outstanding priority document (see 13.76 - 13.85 setting an initial diary of 3 months.